Phases (Buffy the Vampire Slayer): Themes

+Roger Pocock writes, "Werewolves might be used here as a metaphor for toxic male-dominated relationships, but if that's the case Oz breaks that mould.
+By the end of the episode we instead have something akin to an allegory for mental health issues within a relationship, with Willow undeterred by her boyfriend's split personality, and they can finally share their first kiss in the knowledge of who they are, without that kiss being stolen under false pretences.
+It's the reverse of the Angel/Buffy relationship."
+Mike Loschiavo notes that "the fact that Oz is neither defeated nor cured is also a nice twist."

+Myles McNutt, reviewing the post-"Innocence" episodes, observes that "the changes are for the most part subtle rather than substantial. ...
+While you could argue there is now more darkness in Buffy's world, that doesn't really change the tone of the series, nor does it dramatically alter the kinds of stories the show decides to tell.
+Rather, the changes during this period come in the form of the supernatural becoming personal, with supernatural phenomenon presenting itself (primarily) in ways that tap into something inherent to these characters rather than inherent to the Hellmouth or some sort of demonic power."

 Continuity

-In the opening scene, Oz remarks on the moving eyes of the cheerleader trophy, a reference to schoolmate Amy Madison's evil mother, who was a former cheerleader, and was trapped in that statue in episode 3 of season 1, "Witch".
+In the opening scene, Oz remarks on the moving eyes of the cheerleader trophy, a reference to schoolmate Amy Madison's evil mother, who was a former cheerleader and whose soul was trapped in the statuette in episode 3 of season 1, "Witch".

-Xander says to Oz, "I know what it's like to crave the taste of freshly killed meat.
-To be taken over by these uncontrollable urges..."
+Xander says to Oz, "I know what it's like to crave the taste of freshly killed meat, to be taken over by these uncontrollable urges..."
 Thus, he inadvertently admits that he remembers being possessed by a hyena spirit in episode 6 of season 1, "The Pack".
 Buffy calls him on it, and he admits, "I said I didn't remember anything about that," but Buffy fails to pursue it.

 Oz becomes a werewolf, a defining characteristic of his character for the remainder of the series.
-He was turned into a werewolf by a bite from his younger cousin who was in human form at the time.